projectiota/erpc/README.md

 However, `erpc` can be used as an independant library in various applications as mentioned limitations most often are not critical in lightweight embedded context.

 > We use 1KB hash map for function look-up table.
-If it takes too much memory, it chould be possible to lower it's size in the code without collisions (if number of attached fncs is not big)
+If it takes too much memory, it should be possible to reduce it's size in the code without collisions (if number of attached fncs is not big)

 ## Install
 ### TL;DR